The article was updated on December 18, 2023.

 3. Insurtech apps

-Because of the global pandemic, we are witnessing a surge in new fintech apps focusing on affordable insurance plans.
+Developing an application for insurance customers is another hot fintech app idea.
+It can help expand your business, especially if your company’s activity is related to insurance services, even if indirectly.
 Insurtech apps use AI and data science to collect, process, and evaluate the customer data, identify the risks involved and facilitate the insurance underwriting process.
 Using fintech app solutions, insurance companies can accelerate operations and boost the quality of their customer service.

 The apps in this segment target different insurance domains. myCigna, for example, is an app built by Cigna, a global health insurance company, helping customers claim health insurance and keep track of their healthcare expenses.